nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_spinash.md

 * put the olive oil in a wok
 * add a very generous amount of pepper and cook on high heat until the pepper becomes fragrant[^pepper]
-* add the finely diced spinach (roughly when you add the pasta to the water) and a big pinch of salt[^salt]
+* add the finely diced spinach (roughly when you add the pasta to its water) and a big pinch of salt[^salt]
 * let simmer on medium to low heat until the pasta is ready

 [^pepper]: Be careful not to overdo it and let your pepper burn.